Bridget Hanley: Personal life

 Hanley married Egbert Warnderink (E. W.) Swackhamer, Jr., a producer and director of Here Come the Brides, on April 26, 1969.
 Together they had two daughters, Bronwyn and Megan.
 Swackhamer died in 1994.

 With the support of community members and fans, Hanley and her sisters successfully led a drive to save the Ganahl-Hanley log cabin in Edmonds, Washington.
 The cabin, originally built in 1929, was donated by Hanley's parents in 1975 and painstakingly moved two miles from its original location to downtown Edmonds, next to the historical museum, where it was dedicated as the city's Chamber of Commerce and Visitors Center in 1976.
 After falling into disrepair over the next two decades, the cabin was fully restored and rededicated on November 18, 2000.

-Hanley had been diagnosed with Alzheimer's disease, and died on December 15, 2021, at the Motion Picture Country Home in Woodland Hills, California.
+Having earlier been diagnosed with Alzheimer's disease, Hanley died on December 15, 2021, at the Motion Picture Country Home in Woodland Hills, California.